CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

     This means, for example, that a _negative_ flux of momentum or velocity at a _top_ boundary, such as in the above example, produces currents in the _positive_ direction, because it prescribes a downwards flux of momentum into the domain from the top.
-    Likewise, a _positive_ temperature flux at the top boundary leads causes _cooling_, because it transports heat _upwards_, out of the domain.
+    Likewise, a _positive_ temperature flux at the top boundary causes _cooling_, because it transports heat _upwards_, out of the domain.
     Conversely, a positive flux at a _bottom_ boundary acts to increase the interior values of a quantity.

 ##### 3. Spatially- and temporally-varying flux

+Boundary conditions may be specified by functions,

 ```jldoctest
 julia> @inline surface_flux(x, y, t) = cos(2π * x) * cos(t);